 You can even steam green beans in your microwave oven.
 Click here to see how Martha does it.
 If you prefer a crisper bean, however, you may decide on a shorter cooking time than she suggests.
 (In your timing calculations, bear in mind that the beans will continue to cook for a bit even after you remove them from the microwave unless you use an ice bath.)

-Then add a half-cup of water and cover.
+Add a half-cup of water and cover.
 Let cook, stirring now and then, until they're crisp-tender.
 I'd guess that would be 1 to 3 minutes, depending upon your taste.
 Or, instead of water, you might add some diluted sauce of your choice, and cook uncovered until they're ready—stirring all the while.
 That's generally the way Chef Dan does it.
 And yes, we've drawn verrry close to stir-fry territory here.

 Preheat your over to 450 degrees.
 When it's close to that heat, toss your green beans with some